 - descendancy charts where the person appears

-- a Pedigree* icon (clicking on this shows a chart of that person's family, siblings and 3 generations of ancestors).
+- a Pedigree icon .
+Clicking on this shows a chart of that person's family, siblings and 3 or 5 generations of ancestors.

 A question mark indicates that the name is unknown.

 There are several ways to find people.
-A person can appear several times under various names:
+A person can appear several times under various forms:

 - name at birth